Watermain and sanitary sewer replacement and improvement

 What we are doing

-- Replacing the water service pipe and sanitary lateral to your property line.
+- Replacing the water service pipe to your service box.

-- To upgrade the water and sanitary system capacity and reliability as part of the Region of Peel’s State of Good Repair program.
+- To upgrade the water system capacity and reliability as part of the Region of Peel’s State of Good Repair program.

-- We expect to start work on or about the week of May 20, 2019.
+- We expect to start work on or about October 5, 2016, starting on Church Street.

-- The project should be completed by November 15, 2019.
+- The project should be completed by the end of 2017.
 All work is under warranty for two years from the completion date.

-- We will start restoring the road when all water and sanitary system replacements and transfers are complete, and as weather permits.
+- We will start restoring the road when all water system replacements and transfers are complete, and as weather permits.

 Who you can call